-- 1. Reduction in labour force - 2.
-Fall in Gross Domestic Product (GDP): The fall in the size of the labour force would result in a fall in the productive capacity of the country.
+- 1. Reduction in labour force

+- 2. Fall in Gross Domestic Product (GDP): The fall in the size of the labour force would result in a fall in the productive capacity of the country.
 The small labour force, combined with its inability to make optimum use of available resources, results in low savings and a fall in Gross Domestic Product.

 - 3. Less Mobility of labour: As a result of the increasing number of people, mobility of labour becomes difficult as old people may either stay at home or refuse to accept new ways of doing things.

 - 4. Risk of invasion: Due to the increase in the number of old people in the area, the risk of invasion by external forces is very high.

 - 5. It leads to under-population

 - 6. High dependency ratio

 - 7. Reduction in tax.

 - 8. Lower rewards for factor of production

 - 9. Change in the pattern of demand

-Unit 4: CONCEPT AND THEORY OF LEADERSHIP
+UNIT 4 CONCEPT AND THEORY OF LEADERSHIP

-- 1.1 Introduction
+- 4.1 Introduction

-- 1.2 Learning Outcome
+- 4.2 Intended Learning Outcome

-- 1.3 Main Content
+- 4.3 Main Content

-- 1.3.1 Definition of Leadership
+- 4.3.1 Definition of Leadership

-- 1.3.2 Characteristics of Effective Leadership
+- 4.3.2 Characteristics of Effective Leadership

-- 1.3.3 Functions of an Effective Leader
+- 4.3.3 Functions of an Effective Leader

-- 1.3.4 Basic Qualities and Skills of Effective leader
+- 4.3.4 Basic Qualities and Skills of Effective leader

-- 1.4 Theories of Leadership
+- 4.4 Theories of Leadership

-- 1.4.1 The Trait Theory
+- 4.4.1 The Trait Theory

-- 1.4.2.
+- 4.4.2.
 The Great Man Theory

-- 1.5 A Contingency Theory
+- 4.5 A Contingency Theory

-- 1.5.1 Normative Theory
+- 4.5.1 Normative Theory

-- 1.5.2 The Path- Goal Theory
+- 4.5.2 The Path- Goal Theory

-- 1.5.3 A Situational Theory
+- 4.5.3 A Situational Theory

-- 1.6 Summary
+- 4.6 Summary

-- 1.7 References/Further Readings
+- 4.7 References/Further Readings/Web Resources s

-- 1.8 Possible Answers to Self-Assessment Exercise(s) within the content
+- 4.8 Possible Answers to Self-Assessment Exercise(s) within the content

 In every organization, which of course is made up of people, someone or persons usually emerge as either the spokespersons of the group or providing the guide for other group members to adopt or follow.
 Hence in any group are categories viz: (i) the leader and the followers.
 Each of these must exhibit unique characteristics that must be demonstrated positively in order to ensure smooth running of that organization.
 In every establishment both in the private or Government, certain groups of people perform leadership roles.
 For instance, who-so-ever occupies a headship position becomes the leader of those he is heading.
 And the success or failure of that group is usually attributed to how effective or not the leader is.
 In the management parlance, the leader is regarded as an Accounting officer because, he has to be held responsible for what transpires in that organization.
-The woes or failures of the Nigerian State, for instance, has always been attributed to the past leaders
+The woes or failures of the Nigerian State, for instance, has always been attributed to the past leaders.